Join our mailing list to stay informed!

 What if a Financial Hardship Arrangement Doesn't Work?

-A financial hardship arrangement is usually only temporary and could last anywhere from 3 months to a year or more.
+A financial hardship arrangement is usually only temporary, lasting anywhere from three months to a year or more.
 If, at the end of your financial hardship arrangement you find you are still struggling with your repayments, you can call your creditor and discuss another hardship arrangement with them.
-If it looks as though your situation won't change in the future and you will continue to struggle with your debts for the foreseeable future, you may have taken the next step from financial hardship to personal insolvency.

-If your situation won't improve in the near future, your creditor may not negotiate a hardship arrangement with you.
-If this is the case, you may have to look at other debt relief options, such as a Part 9 Debt Agreement.
-A Part 9 Debt Agreement is an agreement between you and all your creditors outlining a new repayment arrangement, one which you can afford.
-A debt Agreement will reduce the overall amount of debt you owe while pausing all your interest and fees on those debts, making your repayments very affordable.
+However, if your situation won't improve in the near future, your creditor may be unwilling to negotiate another hardship arrangement.
+In such cases, you may have to look at other debt relief options, such as a Debt Agreement.
+A Debt Agreement is a formal agreement between you and your creditors outlining a new repayment arrangement, one which you can afford.
+A Debt Agreement will reduce the overall amount of debt you owe while pausing all your interest and fees on those debts, making your repayments very affordable.

 Financial Hardship Action Plan

-If you feel your debts are out of control and you don't know what you can do to get a hold of them again, call us on 1800 534 534.
+If you feel your debts are out of control and you don't know what you can do to get a hold of them again, start an online form or call us on 1800 534 534.
 Our professional debt consultants can walk you through your situation and suggest ways to get out of debt.

-Topics: Budgeting, Debt Relief, Personal Debt, Debt Management Plans
+Topics: Budgeting, Debt Relief, Personal Debt, Debt Management Solutions

 How Can We Assist You Today?